Skip to main content

 • Blame-focused names like “John’s mistake”

-The issue name should describe the problem, not the solution.
+The issue name should describe the rock, not the solution.
 Keep it factual and objective.

-Choose the operational area where the problem occurs:
+Choose the operational area where the rock occurs:

 Issues related to vehicle preparation, cleaning, or reconditioning